If you would like your child to attend our school, please see full details of our admission arrangements below.

 What do I do if I want my child to attend your nursery class?

 Applications should be made direct to the school.
 Admissions to community school nursery classes will be considered as follows:

 1. “Looked after” children that is, children in public care

-If you do not get a place at our Nursery, there is no right of appeal against the Authority’s decision.
+If you do not get a place at our Nursery, there is no right of appeal against the Schools decision.

 When should I apply for my child to start school?

 Every primary school has a size based on the admission number.
 This is the agreed and planned number of pupils in the year group that can be safely and comfortably fitted into the school.
-You can ask for up to six Redbridge community schools, giving your reasons.
-Each school you have asked for will be considered equally.
+Coppice Primary School is a two form entry school which means we have two classes of 30 pupils in each year group.
+You can apply for up to six Redbridge community schools, giving your reasons.
+Each application will be considered equally.
 If there are more applications than places available, the following criteria will be used in priority order to decide how places will be allocated:

 - “looked after” children, that is children in public care.

 - Children where it is agreed that it is essential they be admitted to the school on exceptional medical or psychological grounds.